aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to TSV</h2>

+Python developers often need to convert PPTM files to TSV format for various reasons.
+PPTM is a Microsoft PowerPoint macro-enabled presentation file format which is used to store presentations with macros.
+It is not supported by many applications and devices, so it is necessary to convert it to a more compatible format like TSV.
+TSV stands for Tab Separated Values and is a text file format which is used to store data in a tabular form.
+It is a widely used format and is supported by many applications and devices.

+<h2>How Aspose.Total helps for PPTM to TSV Conversion</h2>
-For a Python developer, who is trying to add a PPTM to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and TSV files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTM and TSV files.
+It helps to automate the conversion process of PPTM to TSV.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Slides for Python via .NET API is a powerful tool for creating, editing and converting presentations.
+It supports a wide range of presentation formats including PPTM, PPTX, PPSX, PPS, POTX, POT, ODP, OTP, ODPX, OTPX, HTML, PDF, XPS, TIFF, JPG, PNG, BMP, SVG, EMF, etc. It also provides features like adding, deleting, and modifying slides, adding and editing text, adding and editing images, adding and editing shapes, adding and editing hyperlinks, adding and editing audio and video, adding and editing animations, etc.

+Aspose.Cells for Python via .NET API is a powerful tool for creating, editing and converting spreadsheets.
+It supports a wide range of spreadsheet formats including XLS, XLSX, XLSM, XLSB, CSV, HTML, ODS, PDF, XPS, TIFF, JPG, PNG, BMP, SVG, EMF, etc. It also provides features like adding, deleting, and modifying worksheets, adding and editing text, adding and editing images, adding and editing shapes, adding and editing hyperlinks, adding and editing formulas, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPTM to TSV.
+It is a reliable and efficient solution for converting PPTM to TSV.

 {{% /blocks/products/pf/feature-page-summary %}}